Turn Any Document into Slides, Podcasts, Videos, Mind Maps, Quizzes & Data Tables — The Studio Command Center

 Public sharing: Generate a public link anyone can use.
 A globe icon appears when publicly shared.
 Anyone with the link can view sources and query the notebook.
 Useful for course materials, team knowledge bases, and shared research projects.

 Exporting Studio outputs: Slide Decks export as PPTX (editable text boxes since 2026).
 Data Tables export to Google Sheets.
 Audio and Video download as files.
 Reports, Quizzes, and Flashcards are accessible within the notebook.
-Mind Maps are interactive in-browser — screenshot for static sharing.
+Mind Maps and Infographics are interactive in-browser — screenshot for static sharing.

 Slide Decks